Jailed Kansas 'Swat' Perpetrator Sneaks Online, Threatens More 'Swats' - Slashdot

 In most cities the term "SWAT team" is waaaaay too broadly applied.
 When people hear "SWAT" they tend to think of a highly trained team of specialists with pinpoint marksmanship, nerves of steel, and balls (or ovaries) of solid brass.

 The reality is most "SWAT" teams are regular patrolmen assigned to SWAT duty as part of their career path.
 They aren't best of the best volunteers but trying to get promoted.
-Smaller cities can't afford grueling training so their SWAT terms get maybe a dozen training hours a mo
+Smaller cities can't afford grueling training so their SWAT terms get maybe a dozen training hours a month and those officers have regular patrol beats.

+So when SWAT responds to a call there's a good chance you're getting a bunch of operators with better than average but definitely not Delta levels of training that may have just come off a full patrol shift.
+The typical SWAT team has far less training than you'd probably want or expect them to have.

 Re: (Score:2)